 Because of their newsworthiness, these events lend themselves to your content strategy if you can determine a unique approach to the topic.
 And that uniqueness is key here: without a doubt, a unicorn event will be the talk of the town.
 You’ll have no choice but to figure out a way to make your coverage stand out.

-We’ve had a major unicorn event recently: Covid-19.
-Since March, Covid-19 has dominated the news cycle both nationally and locally.
+We had a major unicorn event in 2020: Covid-19.
+For several months following March 2020, Covid-19 dominated the news cycle both nationally and locally.
 We took advantage of this and created two content campaigns that earned media placements in Healthline, Adweek, and more.